KingslayerKyle/CoDCharacterTools/README.md

 - Import your model, if your model comes in parts then import all of them to the scene

-- Using the menu you can choose the "Convert to" option, and select the type of model you're converting
+- Using the menu you can choose the "Convert from" option, and select the type of model you're converting

 - After this, you can choose an animation to test your model with.
 This is much more convenient than launching the game every time you want to test a model (animations not provided)